lambda-feedback/user-documentation/docs/student/chatbots.md

 ## Concise

 Short, direct answers and nothing else.
-No preamble, no examples, no summary — unless you ask for them.
+No preamble, no examples, no details — unless you ask for them.
 Best when you just need one missing fact to get unstuck.

 **Example chat**